Skip to main content

 note

-In the Checkout URLs section, you can also learn about other URL types that can be generated and used to that help streamline checkout, safeguard sensitive information, and deliver personalized purchasing experiences for your customers.
+In the Checkout URLs section, you can also learn about other URL types that can be generated and used to streamline checkout, safeguard sensitive information, and deliver personalized purchasing experiences for your customers.

 Did you find this doc useful?